Sauk Rapids-Rice Public Schools Response Plan

 - District administration and human resources are monitoring illness trends.

-- Teachers are currently working on distance learning plans, should they become necessary.
-Visit the Sauk Rapids-Rice Distance Learning page HERE to learn more.
+- Teachers are currently implementing distance learning plans.
+Visit the Sauk Rapids-Rice Distance Learning page to learn more.

 - If your student has medication or health office supplies at school, please contact your school’s health office staff to arrange to pick up or send home as needed.

-- Our district is evaluating nutrition, mental health and special education support during the school closure.
+- Our district is evaluating mental health and special education support during the school closure.

 Please note that the district cannot test for the flu or COVID-19 at school sites.